Gastroenteritis is irritation and inflammation of the stomach and bowel that is usually caused by a virus such as norovirus, and food poisoning.

 Gastroenteritis usually causes mild symptoms in most people and clears up after a few days without any specific treatment.

 Gastroenteritis can be more serious in babies, children and older people, and can also cause dehydration, which may require medical treatment or admission to hospital.

-Those also at risk of stomach flu symptoms include pregnant women, infants, and undernourished and immune-compromised people.
+Those also at risk of gastroenteritis symptoms include pregnant women, infants, and undernourished and immune-compromised people.

-Symptoms of gastroenteritis or stomach flu include abdominal cramps, stomach pain, nausea, vomiting and diarrhoea.
+Symptoms of gastroenteritis include abdominal cramps, stomach pain, nausea, vomiting and diarrhoea.
 You may also have a high temperature, headache and swollen lymph glands, depending on the type of bug that causes it.